 Owner, Researcher, Developer, designer

 Emma Scott is a garment fit and pattern-engineering consultant with a unique background.
 Thirty years of garment design coupled with MTM manufacturing experience, anthropometric research and CAD expertise give her a unique perspective on the workflows and processes required to automate the apparel industry.
 After training in computer programming, she took an about-face to train in bespoke pattern making and garment design.
 Determined to bring the perfection of bespoke fit to a wider audience, she expanded to Made to Measure (MTM) bridal and evening wear manufacturing.
 When CAD MTM could not address the precise level of fit her business needed to further expand, she turned to R&D and translated the heuristic components of garment fit and pattern engineering to algorithms.
 She is currently publishing her research, consulting to industry, and integrating her methods into apparel technologies.

-Throughout my career the following philosophy has been my driving force.
-While it has frequently been used in marketing, this statement speaks to the purpose behind my custom design work and my vision for the apparel industry at large.
-In my career, I had the privilege of dressing women as graduates, brides, mothers of the bride and groom, athletes, award recipients, personalities, and as themselves in everyday roles.
-I had the privilege of witnessing women transform before my eyes when clothed in a suit of armour that reflected their soul and suited their body.
-It is this suit of armour that I wish to make available to the public at large.
+The following philosophy has been a driving force throughout my career.
+While it has frequently been used in marketing, it is so much more.
+This statement speaks to the purpose behind my custom design work and my vision for the apparel industry at large.
+Whether as graduate, mother, athlete, bride, award recipient, or personality the power of a well-fitting garment to transform one’s interaction with the world has never ceased to amaze me.
+Clothed in an empowering suit of armour, designed for the role at hand and reflective of soul and body, I have had the privilege of witnessing women transform before my eyes.
+It is this suit of armour I wish to make available to the public at large.

 “I do not believe that appearance is a reflection of inner beauty.
 I do however, acknowledge the impact that external aesthetics have on our own self-esteem, and on the way others view us.
 Considering this effect, I feel that clothing choices should not always be driven by industry and seasonal trends.
 I believe…